Kingston's Kindred: Watched

 About the adventure

-From the outside, Kingston, Ontario looks like exactly what it is — a small, quiet city with a prestigious university, a military presence, and a Kindred domain that has been running smoothly for longer than nearly all of its residents have been alive.
-Then a Neonate went home.
-Not even recklessly.
-Not even carelessly, really.
-A moment of grief, a childhood bedroom, a sibling who saw something they shouldn't have and doesn't remember any of it.
-The cover-up was textbook.
-Clean.
-Professional.
-The Ring camera across the street didn't care.
-That footage — a figure that the algorithm knew wasn't right — was already in the Cloud before anyone knew there was footage to find.
-The Second Inquisition had it before the cover-up was finished.
+From the outside, Kingston, Ontario looks like exactly what it is — a small, quiet city with a prestigious university, a military presence, and a vampire population that has kept things running smoothly for longer than most of its residents have been alive.
+Then a young vampire went home to visit family.
+Just for a little while.
+A moment of grief, a childhood bedroom, a sibling who saw something they shouldn't have — and then didn't remember it.
+The cover-up was clean and professional, and it should have been fine.
+The Ring camera across the street saw the whole thing.
+That footage was already uploaded before anyone knew there was footage to worry about, and government hunters who track and kill vampires had it before the cover-up was even finished.
 Now the borders are watched.
 Movement through the city is logged.
-Every feeding is a risk calculation.
-Every mortal you've kept close is a surface the SI can find and press on.
-And if you're thinking torpor is an option — they've already found the ones who went to ground.
-This comfortable unlife you've built?
-It's on a clock now.
-In this chronicle, you will: Feed, move through the city, and maintain the Masquerade under active SI surveillance.
-Navigate Kindred politics in a domain under pressure — Gathers that could get everyone killed, a Prince performing stability for an audience that can't know how bad things are, and a punishment that no longer fits the crime that caused all of this.
-Protect the mortal connections that keep you human — knowing that every one of them is also a liability.
-Make decisions that have no good answer, only less bad ones.
-If you like existential pressure, political survival, and horror that comes from the situation rather than the combat — and you want to play Vampire: The Masquerade V5 the way it was meant to be played — this chronicle is for you.
-Kingston's Kindred: Watched.
+Every time you feed, you're doing a risk calculation.
+Every mortal you've kept close is a loose end someone else can pull on.
+Going into hiding isn't an option either — they've already found the ones who tried.
+That comfortable existence you've built is on a clock now.
+In this chronicle you'll navigate feeding and moving through the city while keeping what you are a secret from people who are actively looking.
+You'll deal with vampire politics in a domain under pressure — gatherings that could get everyone killed, a Prince keeping up appearances for an audience that can't know how bad things have gotten, and a question of what a fair punishment even looks like for the vampire whose moment of grief started all of this.
+You'll protect the mortal relationships that keep you grounded, knowing full well that each one is also a vulnerability.
+And you'll make a lot of decisions that don't have a good answer — just a least bad one.
+If that sounds like your kind of game, this chronicle is for you.
+Kingston's Kindred: Watched

 Game style